 We also use our WordPress security blog as a marketing platform and free advertising website.
 We always write good and relevant content that attracts a lot of readers.
-Last but not least, we also invest in other common marketing channels, such as writing guest posts and articles on websites which attract potential plugin users, run some banner ads and similar campaigns.
+Last but not least, we also invest in other common marketing channels, such as writing guest posts and articles on websites that attract potential plugin users, run some banner ads, and similar campaigns.

 What were the biggest lessons learned (failures, aha moments, pivots) so far?